 Reasonable efforts, as specified in a published policy, must be made to resolve disputes informally prior to/in connection with filing an IRP case.

-Parties to cooperatively engage informally, but either party may inject independent dispute resolution facilitator (mediator) after an initial Cooperative Engagement Process (CEP) meeting.
-Either party can terminate informal dispute resolution efforts (CEP or mediation) if, after specified period, that party concludes in good faith that further efforts are unlikely to produce agreement.
+Parties may cooperatively engage informally, but either party may inject an independent dispute resolution facilitator (mediator) after an initial Cooperative Engagement Process (CEP) meeting.
+Either party can terminate informal dispute resolution efforts (CEP or mediation) if, after a specified period, that party concludes in good faith that further efforts are unlikely to produce agreement.

 The process must be governed by clearly understood and pre-published rules applicable to both parties and be subject to strict time limits.
 In particular, the CCWG-Accountability will review the CEP as part of Work Stream 2.